Verification Policies

 No Identity HeaderNo Identity Header Action

-all other statusesInvalid Identity Header Action
+All other statusesInvalid Identity Header Action

 No Verification Requested